AndrewKreshchenko/Comments-and-votes-OpenCart-3/README.md

-:warning: The extension works but may need further improvement.
+:warning: This extension may need further improvement depending on your needs.
 Send [me](mailto:mail2andyk@gmail.com) a message if something goes wrong.

 ## Purpose
-Simple advanced features for comments on the product page or any inforational or blog page of an OpenCart 3.x online store.
+Simple advanced features for comments on the product page or any informational or blog page of an OpenCart 3.x online store.
 These features include likes for comments and multilevel comments (up to 3d level in this aproach, customer's reply on a particular third-level-comment will display on the same 3d level after that comment).

 ## When it's important?
 Very often for commercial products.
 You can see votes, likes or dislikes, share links almost on every modern commercial website that includes customers comments somewhere.
 Even these comments may be organised in multilevel structure.